sjc5/kiruna/README.md

 <img src="/banner.webp" alt="Kiruna logo banner">

-Kiruna is a powerful development server and production build tool for developing and deploying full-stack Go applications.
-You can think of it as sort of a Vite alternative for the Go ecosystem.
+Kiruna is a simple, powerful library for building and bundling fullstack Go application assets, with live browser refresh and excellent dev-prod parity.
+It's sort of like Vite, but for apps with Go backends.

 ### Dev server features